ZahlGraf/IrrlichtCMake/README.md

  * Install [CMake](http://cmake.org/) at your system.
 I used CMake 3.3.1 for the creation of the files.
 However I think also older CMake versions should work.

- * Take care that CMake and also the Compiler binaries are in your PATH variable when configuring with the build (For example on windows you must execute batch file of the compiler to have the compiler binary on your PATH.
+ * Take care that CMake and also the Compiler binaries are in your PATH variable when configuring the build (For example on windows you may have to execute a batch file of the compiler to have the compiler binary on your PATH.
 The batch file for MSVC2015 is called `VsDevCmd.bat` and can be opened from the Start Menu).

  * Download a ZIP of this build system and copy all files into your Irrlicht directory.
-Take care that the `CMakeLists.txt` is in the root patch of irrlicht like here:
+Take care that the `CMakeLists.txt` is in the root path of irrlicht like here:

  ![Irrlicht Directory Layout](Doc/Images/Layout.png)

  (The CMake build system should not overwrite any file of the Irrlicht directory.
 It just adds some new files and directories!)

 ### <a name="CompilingTheLibrary"></a> Compiling the whole library